THE BASS-DRUMS DIALOGUE IN THE DOORS’ “RIDERS ON THE STORM”

 According to an interview with Ray Manzarek, it was the

-band's keyboardist that devised the repeated and ingenious bass line that runs
+band's keyboardist who devised the repeated and ingenious bass line that runs

 through this piece with intense stubbornness.